jensdanb/ctp_dashboard/README.md

 # Capable-To-Promise Inventory Model

 ## Update!
 The app is now live at http://194.195.241.8:10101/ctp
 Still very much unfinished.
-The app has only a few of the features, and the server will be moved to a proper secured https address.
+The web app has only a few of the features, and the server will be moved to a proper secured https address.
 But it works, you can now play with it in your browser; no install required.

 This is an app for projecting inventory in a supply chain.
 At the moment, only 2D projections (quantity vs. time) are implemented.
 In the future, 3D projections (probability of having a certain quantity at a certain time, based on forecast) may be implemented.
 It was made for illustrating the logistics concept of Capable-To-Promise as an extension of Available-To-Promise, and for personal practice with Python, data science and web technologies.